enyo/iris/README.md

 }
 ```

-If a filter returns `false`, the procedure will *not* be called, and the an error
+If a filter returns `false`, the procedure will *not* be called, and an error
 will be sent to the client.

 > After the `ContextInitializer` function, all defined filters will be called